Dhashwanth/Dhashwanth/README.md

 - 👋 Hi, I’m @Dhashwanth
 - 👀 I’m interested in ...
 PROGRAMMING
 - 🌱 I’m currently learning ...
 PYTHON
 - 💞️ I’m looking to collaborate on ...
-CODIND
+CODING
 - 📫 How to reach me ...

 <!---